abakedapplepie/RealDeviceMap-tools/README.md

 The general flow is to create your polygons, then create a route based off those polygons.

+Click the circle outline to enable manual route point placement, click it again to disable

 Click the top polygon button to draw your own polygon

 Click the second polygon button to import a polygon